L00182374/Final-Year-Project/README.md

    - npx expo run:android (--device to be added if building on android device)

    For EAS
-   - eas build --profile development --platform android
+   - eas build --profile development --platform android (this has to be ran from your root or the correct folder or it will create issues)

 ## Usage Intructions:
    - build the apk and run it on your phone by scanning the eas qr code